23 December 2009

 Dear Six Nations,

-Dear Six Nations, In view of Slaka Tourism Authority's far-sighted and wholly laudable decision to discontinue afternoon opening of bars, it will prove highly inconvenient if you persist in your parochial policy of afternoon kick-off for International matches.
+In view of Slaka Tourism Authority's far-sighted and wholly laudable decision to discontinue afternoon opening of bars, it will prove highly inconvenient if you persist in your parochial policy of afternoon kick-off for International matches.
 Please confirm, by return, that Six Nations 2010 will rearrange its match timetable in line with the Authority's beneficent provision.
 Failure to do so will seriously incommode your loyal Slaka supporters.
 Similar letters have been sent to FA and Europa.
 Thank you for your understanding.
-Sincerely,

 The End is Nigh